syncfusion-content/wpf-docs/wpf/OLAP-Client/Drill-Through.md

 ---
 layout: post
-title: About WPF OLAP Client Control | Syncfusion
+title: Drill Through in WPF Olap Client control | Syncfusion
-description: Learn here all about introduction of Syncfusion Essential Studio WPF OLAP Client control, its features, and more.
+description: Learn about Drill Through support in Syncfusion WPF Olap Client control and more.
 platform: wpf
 control: OLAP Client
 documentation: ug
 ---

-# Drill-Through with WPF OLAP Client
+# Drill Through in WPF Olap Client

 Drill-through retrieves raw data that are used to create a specified cell in a cube.
 You can enable or disable the drill-through action using the `EnableDrillThrough` property.